17 Mile Drive is one of the most scenic drives in the world.

 La Balena Cucina Toscana

-With its central location, we were just a short walk from our dinner reservations at La Balena Cucina Toscana Carmel.
+With its central location in Carmel, we were just a short walk from our dinner reservations at La Balena Cucina Toscana Carmel.

 Juniper Street seems to be the happening street for restaurants and cafes in Carmel and both The Hideaway and Labalena are situated on it.